Top of the pageActionset

 Allergies: Giving Yourself an Epinephrine Shot

-Anaphylaxis is a severe allergic reaction.
-If you have had a severe allergic reaction in the past, you know how frightening it can be.
-Symptoms of breathing problems, nausea or vomiting, itching, and swelling can come on quickly and become life-threatening.
+If you have had a severe allergic reaction (anaphylaxis) in the past, you know how frightening it can be.
+Symptoms of breathing problems, itching, nausea or vomiting, and swelling can come on quickly and become life-threatening.
 Giving yourself an epinephrine shot can slow down or stop an allergic reaction.
 That's why it is important to have epinephrine with you at all times and to know the right way to use it.
 It could save your life someday.

-- Put the used injector, needle-end first, into the storage tube that comes with your injector.
+Put the used injector, needle-end first, into the storage tube that comes with your injector.
 Do not bend the needle.
 Screw on the cap of the storage tube.
-Bring the used injector with you to the emergency room.
+Go to the emergency room, and bring the used injector with you.

 The shot does not replace the need to be seen by a doctor.
 After giving yourself a shot, seek emergency care.
 Symptoms of a severe allergic reaction can return or get worse after an epinephrine shot.